Rangitoto College: Enrolment

-Like many secondary schools in Auckland, Rangitoto operates an enrolment scheme to help curb roll numbers and prevent overcrowding.
+Like many secondary schools in Auckland, Rangitoto College operates an enrolment scheme to curb roll numbers and prevent overcrowding.
 Rangitoto's enrolment zone, in which students residing are automatically entitled to be enrolled without rejection, covers approximately 12 km2, and includes Browns Bay, Campbells Bay, Mairangi Bay, Murrays Bay, Pinehill, Rothesay Bay, Sunset North, and Windsor Park, and parts of Meadowood and Rosedale east of the Auckland Northern Motorway.
 Students residing outside the zone are accepted as roll places allow per the enrolment scheme order of preference and secret ballot.

 As of March 2021, Rangitoto College had 3284 students enrolled.
 Of the students, 1578 were Pākehā/European, 1165 were Asian, 198 were Māori, 65 were Pasifika, 87 were International Students, 159 were MELAA, and 32 students were from other ethnicities and demographics.